Dynamic Cable Design & Configuration Optimization

 Objective

-- Satisfy all constraints
+- Satisfies all mechanical and geometric constraints

 Optimization Convergence

-Figure 2 – Optimization convergence.
+Figure 3 – Optimization convergence.

 Engineering Interpretation